 - Summarize why background and prior knowledge is important to learning.

-- Understand differentiated instruction, discuss why DI is important.
+- Understand differentiated instruction and discuss why differentiated instruction is important.

 - Construct a tool box of effective instructional strategies.